jamesgaitan/modern_compiler_implementation_in_rust/readme.md

 to use Rust over C as a challenge, to strengthen my skill in Rust, and to force me to understand the concepts in the book and not just follow along.

+The information learned in this book and future compiler books will be used to write the [pebble language](https://github.com/jamesgaitan/pebble).
+A language
+I will be developing which is designed and implemented specifically for embedded systems.
+The language will use the LLVM toolchain.

 ## Concepts Studied

-* Lexical Analysis and Tokenization
+* Lexical Analysis and Tokenization (Chapter 2)
+* Language Parsing  (Chapter 3)

 ## Skills/Tools Used

-* Rust
+* Rust (All Chapters)
-* Regular Expressions
+* Regular Expressions (Chapter 2)